 Of course not!
 The seeds are on the outside, right?
 Well, sort of…

-Technically, what we think of as a strawberry is the enlarged end of the part of the plant called the “stamen.”
+Technically, what we think of as a strawberry is an enlarged part of the plant called the "receptacle," which is located adjacent to the part of the plant called the "stamen."
 Usually, a fruit develops from the ovaries of a flower.

 Most scientists — and all cooks — still consider strawberries to be fruits, though.
 Sometimes strawberries are called "aggregate accessory fruits" since the part we eat comes from the part that holds the ovaries instead of the ovaries themselves.
 Scientifically, the strawberry belongs to the genus Fragraria, which makes it a close relative to the rose.